Pure python spell checker based on work by Peter Norvig

 It uses a Levenshtein Distance algorithm to find permutations within an edit distance of 2 from the original word.
 It then compares all permutations (insertions, deletions, replacements, and transpositions) to known words in a word frequency list.
 Those words that are found more often in the frequency list are more likely the correct results.

-pyspellchecker supports multiple languages including English, Spanish, German, and French.
+pyspellchecker supports multiple languages including English, Spanish, German, French, and Portuguese.
 Dictionaries were generated using the WordFrequency project on GitHub.

 pyspellchecker supports Python 3.
 If may work for Python 2.7 but it is not guaranteed (especially for Non-English dictionaries)!